nervosnetwork/docs.nervos.org/website/blog/intro-to-script-7.md

 - How to build custom data structure in molecule format
 - How to serialize/deserialize molecule data structures
-- How to include external libraries on npm and pack a single JavaScript for CKB use While I might still add more posts to this series if I noticed interesting stuff to write, I’m sure the existing 7 posts in this series, together with many other awesome posts by my colleagues, have well prepared you to build awesome things on CKB.
+- How to include external libraries on npm and pack a single JavaScript for CKB use

+While I might still add more posts to this series if I noticed interesting stuff to write, I'm sure the existing 7 posts in this series, together with [many](https://justjjy.com/Build-CKB-contract-with-Rust-part-1) [other](https://justjjy.com/CKB-contract-in-Rust-part-2-Rewrite-contract-with-ckb) [awesome](https://docs.nervos.org/dev-guide/debugging-ckb-script.html) [posts](https://mp.weixin.qq.com/s/9cP_Qik-AsdpiqL-q0ac4w) by my colleagues, have well prepared you to build awesome things on CKB.
 We are all prepared to amazed by the beautiful things you build on CKB :)